SMS Berlin: Later career

 The next major cruise began on 9 September; this time, Berlin cruised as far as the western coast of South America.
-She visited Ponta Delgada; Hamilton, Bermuda; Port au Prince, Haiti; Colón, Venezuela; Puerto Madryn, Argentina; Guayaquil, Ecuador; Callao, Peru; and several ports in Chile, including Valparaiso, Corral, Talcahuano, and Punta Arenas.
+She visited Ponta Delgada; Hamilton, Bermuda; Port au Prince, Haiti; Colón, Venezuela; Puerto Madryn, Argentina; Guayaquil, Ecuador; Callao, Peru; and several ports in Chile, including Valparaíso, Corral, Talcahuano, and Punta Arenas.
 After returning to the Atlantic, she stopped in Mar del Plata and Buenos Aires, Argentina; Montevideo, Uruguay; and Rio de Janeiro, Brazil.
 She then steamed back to European waters, stopping in Vigo, Spain, before arriving in Kiel on 22 March 1926.
 Her crew was reduced there until 25 September, since the new light cruiser would be taking her place as a training vessel.
 At the same time, FK Hans Kolbe took command of the vessel.
 Berlin was transferred from the Naval Training Inspectorate to the Marinestation der Ostsee (Baltic Sea Naval Station) for service with the fleet.
 She and the other vessels of the fleet conducted a long-range cruise to the central Atlantic between April and June 1927, which included visits to Santa Cruz de Tenerife, various ports in the Azores, and cities in Portugal and Spain.
 While in Horta, Spain, on 19 May, Berlin assisted a Portuguese sailing ship that had been in danger of sinking.